 The Queen Elizabeth I Society will meet during the South-Central Renaissance Conference to be held April 11-13, 2019 at Texas Tech University in Lubbock, Texas.
 The QEIS seeks short, cogent talks on matters Elizabethan.
 We welcome work on history, literature, art, queenship, or other topics related to Elizabeth I and her reign.

 An online abstract submission form is available at https://sites.psu.edu/scrc.Click on “Submission Portal.”
 Be sure to check the box directing your abstract to the QEIS.
-The deadline for submitting abstracts is December 15, 2018.
+The deadline for submitting abstracts has been extended to December 31, 2018.

 Conference attendees may now submit abstracts for the 2018 QEIS Annual Meeting in Atlanta, GA.
 See our CFP page for more details.